Kanban-Zai/kanban-zai-version-1.0/core.md

 default, given that it can also not be one of the reserved words, then you use the settings on the root node named the same as the current context.

-### CLAIMS

-Claims are something that an individual or team claim to be true about themselves.

-Claims are listed in the kanban-zai.yaml file.
-If a claim does not have a uri attached then the claim is defined as the claim of the same name defined in the core.
-If the name does not exist in the core it is considered invalid.
-If the content at the resolution of an uri does not describe a Kanban-Zai claim it is invalid.

 ### JOURNAL (Referral Chain)

 All deviations from Rational Player Models, Rational Outcome Models or The Rational Trust Model must be journaled in